Netanyahu heads to Europe with Iran on his mind

 “There’s no secret that the prime minister wants to completely change the agreement and replace it with an agreement that covers the issues that are missing,” said Eran, senior researcher at the Institute for National Security Studies at Tel Aviv University.
 “I don’t think that he will change the policy, but he will get maybe a commitment to work on the missing points.”

-While Iran says its nuclear program is for peaceful purposes only, Israel recently released tens of thousands of seized Iranian nuclear documents that Netanyahu said proves that Iran pursued a nuclear bomb in the past.
+While Iran says its nuclear program is for peaceful purposes only, Israel recently released tens of thousands of seized Iranian nuclear documents that Netanyahu said prove Iran pursued a nuclear bomb in the past.
 He is likely to discuss this information with the other leaders.

 Eran said Netanyahu may make more progress on his other demand — expelling Iranian forces from Syria.

-Netanyahu has long identified Iran as its greatest threat, pointing to its nuclear program, calls for Israel’s destruction and support of anti-Israel militant groups.
+Netanyahu has long identified Iran as Israel’s greatest threat, pointing to its nuclear program, calls for Israel’s destruction and support of anti-Israel militant groups.

 Israel fears that as the Syrian civil war winds down, Iran, whose forces and Shiite proxies have backed President Bashar Assad, will turn its focus to Israel.